Rim-to-Rim-to-Rim: A Challenging and Exquisite 40+ Mile Day in the Grand Canyon

 On the South Rim, there are two campgrounds: Mather and Desert View.
 The fee for a campsite is $18.
 More information about reservations can be found here.
 Your option on the North Rim is the North Rim Campground, which is open seasonally and has similar fees.
 If you wish to sleep indoors, there is a lodge at the South Rim Village.

-Since I completed R2R2R as a day hike, I parked at a picnic spot half a mile from the South Kaibab Trailhead, walking to and from my car.
+Since I completed the Grand Canyon Rim-to-Rim-to-Rim as a day hike, I parked at a picnic spot half a mile from the South Kaibab Trailhead, walking to and from my car.